lightpost-app/wordpress-plugin/readme.txt

 - Upload the plugin into a `lightpost` folder in the `/wp-content/plugins` directory.
 - Activate plugin in the Wordpress admin.
 - In the Wordpress admin, go to Settings, then Lightpost, and enter your Lightpost API key.
-- To enable the diretory, Bible class, calendars or sermon archives, simply select the pages you want them to appear on.
+- To enable the directory, Bible class, calendars or sermon archives, simply select the pages you want them to appear on.
 - You can also optionally set a theme.

 == Frequently Asked Questions ==